Don't like to read?

 Opioid addiction is rampant in the United States.
-One of the reasons for the epidemic is older adults are told they are no longer a good candidate for narcotic pain prescriptions.
-In support groups, seniors tell stories of no longer being able to obtain their medication legally so they turned to illegal means of obtaining the drug.
-It can, and does happen to anyone.
+One of the reasons for the epidemic is that older adults are no longer good candidates for narcotic pain prescriptions.
+In support groups, seniors tell stories of no longer being able to obtain their medication legally, so they turned to illegal means of obtaining the drug.
+It can happen to anyone.
 It happened to me.

 My pain doctor threw my life into chaos.
 My appointments at their office were always tedious.
 Every month I was given a urine analysis, we reviewed my pain diary, and had a general discussion about how life is going.
 Usually, the entire visit is handled by one of the physician’s assistants.